 FLYWIRE CUSTOMER SUPPORT INFORMATION:

 Phone: +1 800 346 9252

-To purchase your health insurance plan online using Mastercard or Visa, please click on the following link: https://4studenthealth.relationinsurance.com/saddleback and then click on "Enroll."
+To purchase your health insurance plan online please visit the following link: http://saddleback.mycare26.com/ and click on "Enroll."

-- If you have questions regarding eligibility, enrollment, or plan materials call Relation at (800) 537-1777 or visit www.4studenthealth.com/saddleback.
+- If you have questions regarding eligibility, enrollment, or plan materials call Academic Health Insurance Services at (800) 537-1777 or visit firstname.lastname@example.org

-NOTE: Dental and vision insurance coverage are not included in this health plan.
+NOTE: Dental and vision insurance coverages are not included in this health plan.

 It is the responsibility of each student to be familiar with the immigration requirements related to their status.
 Following the guidelines below will help you to avoid violation of your F-1 status.